gausby/bon-etat/README.md

 Only the `update` (`function(from, to)`) event will emit on *all updates*, even if the machine stays in the same state.

+Notice: the state names will get capitalized in the events, so *some state* would become *SomeState*, ie. *enteringSomeState* or, going to 'another state': *goingFromSomeStateToAnotherState*.

 ## Install